Skip to main content

 • Mild GI symptoms (nausea, diarrhea)

-• Urine color change (orange/red—harmless)
+• Urine color change (orange/red; not dangerous by itself)

 • Headache